 Even without its most “Instagrammable” spot, Malta is left with boundless beauty.
 From the stunning architecture of its ancient streets to its cliffs and grottos, this is one gorgeous and unique island.

-If the views don’t get you, the food will.
+If the views don’t get you, the food in Malta will.
 I’m still dreaming of fresh octopus, flaky pea-filled pastries, and the most delicious white wine I’ve tried in recent memory.

 Three days in Malta isn’t nearly enough, but it’s time enough to taste the best of what the island has to offer, and with a focused itinerary, you can end up seeing quite a lot.